 Features of Cisdem all-in-one 4K to 1080P converter:

 I am satisfied with its smooth and easy working flow, faster speed than others.
 If you are interested in it as well, come to download the free version of the Cisdem Video Converter.

 There are two ways to load 4K Video Files.
 Directly drag-n-drop files to the interface, or you can click the “Media Browser” at the top right corner at the right and load video from Folder, iTunes and Devices.

-This 4K to 1080P converter for Mac is packed with a built-in video editor.
+This 4K to 1080P converter is packed with a built-in video editor.
 Click the edit icon and switch to the video editing window.
 You can trim favorite video segments, and crop, rotate, add image/text watermarks and load external subtitles, even create a 3D effect.
 It is pretty suitable for iPhone/Camcorder recorded video clips, you can customize and touch up to perfect it.

 Click the format icon, the output format profile window appears.
 You can see all formats are well categorized by terminal digital players/devices/software.
 Go to “Apple Device” > “iPhone” and then choose one of the iPhone models, e.g. “iPhone 13, 13 Mini, 13 Pro, 13 Pro Max”.

 Click to open up an “Advanced Settings” dialog, and choose 1920×1080 from Resolution.
 You can also customize the Quality, Codec, Bit Rate, Frame Rate, etc. for a better output result.